 I make so many variations on this recipe.
-Another favorite are spicy caramelized onions (just add hot sauce to taste at the end instead of balsamic).
+Another favorite is spicy caramelized onions (just add hot sauce to taste at the end instead of balsamic).
 Spicy sweet caramelized onions…delicious!

 Are there other ways you use caramelized onions that I haven’t listed here?
 Leave me a comment below and fill me in on what I may be missing.

 - 3 sweet onions (sliced thickly (about 5-6 slices per onion))